kumasento/polsca/README.md

 [pb-flow](scripts/pb-flow) provides a CLI utility to test Phism with Polybench examples.
 You can grab a rough idea about the whole Phism pipeline over there.

 More usage info will be added later.

+This [doc](docs/DOCKER.md) gives an introduction on how to run Phism with docker.